James L. Powell: Views and scientific activism

 Powell has encouraged scientists to do more than publish in scientific journals.
-"I think it’s time for scientists to get up from the lab bench and speak out."
+"I think it's time for scientists to get up from the lab bench and speak out."
 Concerning the consequences of global warming, Powell said: "I want my grandchildren to be able to say... he did something.
 He tried to do something."

 There is no scientific debate regarding the existence of AGW according to Powell.
 Through his research and other publications Powell has criticized politicians and others who defy the scientific consensus by denying AGW.

 In a 2014 editorial, Powell urged the university presidents of Brown University and Harvard University to change course by divesting their institutions from fossil fuels.
 A New York Times editorial co-authored by Powell and Michael E. Mann recommended that the American Museum of Natural History remove Rebekah Mercer from their board as her family foundation supported climate change denialism.

 In a self-published 2020 book, Powell defended the controversial Younger Dryas impact hypothesis which has been rejected by the mainstream scientific community.
 In 2022 he published a paper in the journal Scientific Progress, writing that this scientific rejection was premature.
+His concerns have been critiqued in a comprehensive review of the literature on this subject.